- We Are

 The bus is powered by Great River Energy’s Revolt program, which sources 100 percent of the energy used to power an electric vehicle with wind.
 We do this by retiring renewable energy credits, which is an accounting method used to ensure the energy generated by a wind plant goes to the school bus – and other electric vehicles in our territory.

 Lion Electric Co. started as a diesel bus manufacturer.
 Their electric bus has the same body and build as their diesel bus, only replacing the combustion engine with electric batteries.
 It has been certified by the U.S. National Highway Traffic Safety Administration as meeting or exceeding all school bus safety requirements.
 It is worth noting that school buses in general have very stringent safety testing, and for good reason—they transport our kids!
 The eLion meets these standards ensuring its high level of safety.

-The eLion comes with 3, 4 or 5 battery packs.
-Our pilot bus has 5, which gives it a 100-mile range or 130 kilowatt hours worth of charge.
+The eLion comes with three, four or five battery packs.
+Our pilot bus has five, which gives it a 100-mile range or 130 kilowatt hours worth of charge.
 According to the American School Bus Council, the average school bus route per day is 66 miles.
 This means the eLion is capable of servicing almost any route a school district services.